aandr26/AWS-SAP-C01-Study-Guide/docs/5_Compute/5a_EC2/EC2_Storage_and_Snapshots.md

       * Provisioned IOPS SSD (io1)
         * IOPS can scale separately of the volume size.
     * HDD:
+      * Cannot be used as a boot volume.
       * Throughput Optimized (st1)
+        * Frequently accessed.
       * Cold HDD (sc1)
     * Know the ideal patterns and anti-patterns for EBS storage:
       * Ideal